Maintain your residence permit for study purposes

 There are three situations in which the IND progress monitoring is not applicable:

-- Almost graduating: If you are a last year student and will finish your studies before August 31th of this current study year, you do not have to worry about the study progress threshold.
+2 Almost graduating: If you will graduate before August 31th of this current study year, you do not have to worry about the study progress threshold since you will graduate before the end of the academic year.

 The BSA is a recommendation issued by the examination board regarding whether or not a student will be permitted to continue their studies in the degree programme in which they are enrolled.
 Only when the BSA is positive the student is permitted to continue the study.
-Students need to obtain 50 ECTS or more in their first year to fulfil the BSA study threshold.
-For more information and exceptions, please see the Binding Study Advice page.
+For more information and exceptions, please see the Binding Study Advice(opens in new window) page.